Structural Complexities of Matching Mechanisms: Joint Verification Complexity

 \begin{proposition} The verification complexity of $\SD$ is $\Omega\bigl(|\Appls|\bigr)$.
 Thus, the verification complexity of $\TTC$ and of any stable matching mechanism is $\Omega\bigl(|\Appls|\bigr)$.
 These results hold even when $|\Insts|=O(1)$. \end{proposition} \begin{proof} Fix $k$.
 We will construct a market with three institutions $\Insts = \bigl\{h^T, h^C, h^B\bigr\}$ and $2k$ applicants $\Appls = \bigl\{ d^T_1,\ldots,d^T_k, d^B_1,\ldots,d^B_k \bigr\}$.
 The capacity of institution $h^C$ is $k$, and the capacities of each of $h^T$ and $h^B$ are $k+1$.
 The preferences of the applicants $d^T_1,\ldots,d^T_k$ will be parametrized by bits $\vec b = (b_1,\ldots,b_k) \in \{0,1\}^k$ for some $k$.
 Later, we will show that the verification complexity is be $\Omega(k) = \Omega\bigl(|\Appls|\bigr)$.
 The preferences and priorities are:

-Since the priorities of each institution are the same, the outcome of both $\TTC$ and all stable matching mechanisms are the same under these preferences and priorities.
+Since the priorities of each institution are the same, the outcome of $\SD$, $\TTC$, and all stable matching mechanisms are the same under these preferences and priorities.
 We now characterize this outcome. \begin{lemma} Suppose $f : \{0,1\}^k \to \M$ is defined such that $f(b)$ denotes the result of running $\SD$, $\TTC$, or any stable matching mechanism, with the above preferences and priorities parametrized by bits $b$.
 Then for any $b$, if we set $S = \sum_{i=1}^k b_i$, then $f(b)$ matches $d^B_1,\ldots,d^B_S$ to $h^C$ and matches $d^B_{S+1},\ldots,d^B_k$ to $h^B$. \end{lemma} We give the argument for $\SD$.
 Initially, applicants $d^T_1,\ldots,d^T_k$ match in order, with those $d^T_j$ where $b_j = 0$ matching to $h^C$.
 Since $h^C$ has capacity exactly $k$, this leaves $S$ seats open at $h^C$, which will go to the $S$ highest-priority applicants among $d^B_1,\ldots,d^B_k$.
 This proves \autoref{thrm:verif-lb-both-mechs-outcome-characterization}.

 Now, consider a verification protocol $P$ for any relevant mechanism $f$ (i.e., $\TTC$, or any stable matching mechanism) with the above preferences and priorities.
-Since the matches of applicants $d^B_1,\ldots,d^B_k$ are determined by $S = \sum_{i=1}^k b_i$, yet the preference lists of applicants $d^B_1,\ldots,d^B_k$ are fixed and do not depend on $b_1,\ldots,b_n$, the certificate $C \in \Certs$ used by the verification protocol must unambiguously determine $S$; denote the value of $S$ corresponding to a certificate $C$ by $S(C)$.
-Now, the verification protocol must in particular verify that $S(C)$ is the value $\sum_{i=1}^k b_i$, so the verification protocol in particular suffices to define a $k$-player verification protocol for $\sum_{i=1}^k b_i$, where each player $i$ holds the single bit $b_i$.
-Informally, no protocol can perform this verification without (up to lower-order terms) specifying in $C$ precisely which players $i$ have $b_i = 1$; specifying this takes $\Omega(k)$ bits.
-With a fairly straightforward argument, we formalize this reduction and claim in \autoref{sec:complexity-verifying-counting}, showing that verifying $\sum_{i=1}^k b_i$ requires $\Omega(k) = \Omega\bigl(|\Appls|\bigr)$ bits. \end{proof}
+Since the matches of applicants $d^B_1,\ldots,d^B_k$ are determined by $S = \sum_{i=1}^k b_i$, yet the preference lists of applicants $d^B_1,\ldots,d^B_k$ are fixed and do not depend on $b_1,\ldots,b_n$, the certificate $C \in \Certs$ used by the verification protocol must unambiguously determine $S$.
+Denote the value of $S$ corresponding to a certificate $C$ by $S(C)$.
+Now, the verification protocol must in particular verify that $S(C)$ is the value $\sum_{i=1}^k b_i$, so the verification protocol in particular suffices to define a $k$-player verification protocol for $\sum_{i=1}^k b_i$, where each player $i$ holds the single bit $b_i$.\footnote{ Moreover, since the certificate $C$ must convey the value $S(C)$, we can ignore the fact that in \autoref{def:verification-protocol} we only require each applicant to learn their own outcome, and we can assume that in the verification protocols for bit-counting which we consider, all agents must learn the value $\sum_{i=1}^k b_i$. } Call this the \emph{bit counting problem}.